 - Infectious diseases , antibiotic therapy, mold exposure (allergic reactions and infections- histoplasmosis, blastomycosis), epidemiology, immunology.

 - Environmental spills and contaminations (air, water, soil); examples: LUST, gasoline, diesel, PAH.

-- Alcohol and illicit drug use
+- Alcohol and illicit and ethical drug impairment (including criminal).

 - Serving as an Independent Master at trial for Judges for complex, scientific issues.